QubitPi/leadership-blogs/src/content/posts/architect/index.md

   are present.
 If it proves to be safe, they are willing to begin bringing out their best and brightest ideas.

 - Learning to delegate

+  A key concept that enables this evolution to occur is allowing others to help determine the solution in order to trigger their sense of ownership.

+  Architects usually can only suggest ideas; they do not have direct management authority, unlike directors and managers.
+This forces them to have to _sell_ their architectural approaches.

 - Realizing that life is reflexive
 - Acting as though words are seeds